-I have experience with trying to route traces on curved shaped layout areas that have 45-degree routing topology, and got frustrated when trying to fit all traces in the required area.
-AD19 already had a kind of “any-angle routing”, as you were, in fact, free to select any angle while routing.
+I have experience with trying to route curved traces with have 45-degree PCB routing techniques, and I got frustrated when trying to fit all traces in the required area.
+AD19 already had a kind of “any-angle routing” as you were, in fact, free to select any angle while routing.
 But when adding and enabling clearance design rules, I was not able to get close enough to edges or rounded objects, and had to keep clearances much larger than needed.
-Meanwhile, minimizing clearance manually increased layout design time—and still the result didn’t satisfy me.
+Meanwhile, minimizing clearance manually increased routing time—and still the result didn’t satisfy me.
 Based on this frustration, I had high hopes for sliding and any-angle routing.

-An improved Sliding feature changed my process for creating routings for small groups of traces.
-Instead of routing all traces ready at first go, I did a quick and dirty routing for a group of traces without taking care of angles, optimal clearances, or other details.
+An improved Sliding feature changed my PCB routing techniques for small groups of traces.
+Instead of routing all traces at first go, I did a quick and dirty routing for a group of traces without taking care of angles, optimal clearances, or other details.
 However, I did the final grouping and layout optimization by utilizing the sliding feature afterwards, and in that way arranged them in the most convenient positions in the layout area.
 It seemed to work well that at first, I defined stack-up, and then determined width and clearance rules according to target impedance and cross-talk minimization.

 When designing layout, we also need to think about crosstalk.
 One reason for crosstalk is too small clearance between traces compared to thickness of dielectric between trace and reference plane.
 While I did routing by any angle routing I noticed that it is rare that traces are travelling in parallel with minimum allowed clearance.
 Instead, traces go slightly different directions, because rarely do the shortest distances between two sets of points lead in exactly in the same direction, as we can see in Picture 5.
 Due to this, in many cases clearances between traces were bigger than the minimum allowed, which means less cross talk.
 And through any angle routing, this happened accidentally.
 Someone could say the layout isn't exactly beautiful, but at the end of the day, does it need to be if it just works better?